codio/site/source/docs/classes/monitor/grading.html.md

 - Completed
 - Uncompleted

-You can access the student's project from the same screen by clicking on the 3 blude dots on the extreme right (see below image with dots circled right).
+You can access the student's project from the same screen by clicking on the 3 blue dots on the extreme right (see below image with dots circled right).
 You can then review the project.

 <img alt="Grading access" src="/img/docs/grading-unit.png" class="simple"/>